We found 4 orthopedic reconstructive surgeons near Virginia Beach, VA.

 Clinical interests: Sports Health, Hip Problems, Shoulder Problems, Fractures, Knee Problems, Arthroscopic Surgery, ...
 (Read more)

-Dr. John Morina's specialties are pediatric orthopedics/orthopedic surgery, adult orthopedic reconstructive surgery, and sports medicine.
-He practices in Va Beach, VA, Virginia Beach, VA, and Va.
+Dr. John Morina works as a pediatric orthopedic surgeon, orthopedic reconstructive surgeon, and sports medicine specialist in Va Beach, VA, Virginia Beach, VA, and Va.
 Beach, VA.
-He is professionally affiliated with Sentara Virginia Beach General Hospital.
-After completing medical school at the University of Virginia School of Medicine, Dr. Morina performed his residency at Hospital of the University of Pennsylvania and New England Baptist Hospital.
-Patient reviews placed him at an average of 3.5 stars out of 5.
-Dr. Morina accepts the following insurance: Medicaid and Medicare.
+He has a 3.5 out of 5 star average patient rating.
+Dr. Morina is professionally affiliated with Sentara Virginia Beach General Hospital.
+He accepts Medicaid and Medicare insurance.
+Before completing his residency at Hospital of the University of Pennsylvania and New England Baptist Hospital, Dr. Morina attended medical school at the University of Virginia School of Medicine.

 Conditions / Treatments